Built-in Medical Intelligence and Content

 Health Bot Users with editing rights can review the configuration options for the triage.
 For example, you can change the default strings for the preassessment prompts or set the acceptable age range to ask about pregnancy.

 There is a rich set of configurations for each of the triage providers.
 Hover over the tooltips to see a description of the configuration and make sure to save your changes.

 The built-in triage can easily be extended to add steps before or after the triage assessment.
 For example, if you want to collect some patient information or show some triage instructions before triggering the triage you can add those steps using the visual scenario authoring tools.
 You can also build custom logic based on the triage outcome, for example, if the triage suggests that the patient should see a doctor you could add steps that help them schedule an appointment or find a nearby clinic.

 To build an extended triage experience using Infermedica or Capita, start by creating a new custom scenario.
 You should use a "Begin step" to trigger the built-in triage flow and you can add your own custom steps before and after the triage.
 You can also build out different paths based on the different outcomes provided by the triage.

 The selected builtin triage expects a text argument and an optional configuration object.
 The text argument is the medical complaint that was collected from the user.
 This text will be parsed by the Healthbot NLP layers and the starting symptoms will be extracted.

 Select "builtin/infermedica/triage" or "builtin/capita/triage" as the scenario trigger and pass the arguments using the correct format.
 If you want to pass the last message from the user as the argument, use the

 session.message.text to access that text.

-consultation case you could help the end-user schedule an appointment or find a clinic.
+For example, if the triage suggested that the correct disposition is to see a doctor, you could help the end-user schedule an appointment or find a clinic.